ClickHouse/clickhouse-docs/docs/en/integrations/s3/s3-table-functions.md

 SELECT * FROM s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/nyc-taxi/trips_*.gz', 'TabSeparatedWithNames') LIMIT 10;
 ```

 Note that we are not required to list the columns since the TabSeparatedWithNames format encodes the column names in the first row.
-Other formats, such as plain CSV or TSV, will return auto-generated columns for this query, e.g., c1, c2, c3 etc.
+Other formats, such as plain CSV or TSV, will return auto-generated columns for this query, e.g., `c1`, `c2`, `c3` etc.

-Queries additionally support the virtual columns _path and _file that provide information regards the bucket path and filename respectively e.g.
+Queries additionally support the virtual columns `_path` and `_file` that provide information regards the bucket path and filename respectively e.g.

 ```sql
 SELECT  _path, _file, trip_id FROM s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/nyc-taxi/trips_0.gz', 'TabSeparatedWithNames') LIMIT 5;